ruota/passwd-manager/README.md

 # passwd-manager
-A little script app to manage encrypted passwords
+A little script app to manage encrypted passwords, it depends from openssl

 passwd-manager PASSDB=<password db> option
 options: